D Lydian Scale

 Chords in the Key of D Lydian

-When stacking thirds on each scale degree of the D Lydian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the D Lydian scale, the following diatonic triads emerge:

 - D major (I)